babashka/scittle/plugins/demo/README.md

 Writing a plugin involves writing

-- SCI configuration (this can be shared with users in the [sci.configs](https://github.com/babashka/sci.configs) project
+- SCI configuration (this can be shared via the [sci.configs](https://github.com/babashka/sci.configs) project too)
 - Adding a `scittle_plugin.edn` file on the plugin's classpath (e.g. in the `src` directory).
 This EDN file contains:
   - `:name`, name of the plugin
   - `:namespaces`: the namespaces exposed to SCI